adxsoft/obsidian-inbox/README.md

 - use the Companion App which will test your app on your phone - see https://appinventor.mit.edu/explore/ai2/setup-device-wifi.html
 - use the MIT App Inventor Emulator which you will need to download - see https://appinventor.mit.edu/explore/ai2/setup-emulator.html
 - or save the project as an installable file (.apk) which you can manually install on your Android phone and test it.

+## Using the App
+Click the Inbox Button and text file is retrieved, edit text as required and click update to save changes to dropbox.

 ## Next Steps
 Hopefully this project can be useful to obsidian users and if you get familiar with MIT App Inventor 2 then it would be easy to customise this basic app further with ideas such as